stephendltg/mysite/content/projects.md

 +++
-title = "Projects"
+title = "Hobbies"
-slug = "projects"
+slug = "hobbies"
 +++

 Nothing to see here...
 Move along!